kevinhkliu/WM2018SPRING/Programming Assignent 2/README.md

-# Unsupervised text classification in Persian using Probabilistic Latent Semantic Analysis
+# Unsupervised text classification using Probabilistic Latent Semantic Analysis

 ## Task description
 Given 20 News Groups and some seed words of each class, and your task is to classify documents according to the given seed words.